GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 This rule type allows the specification of an SQL expression returning a boolean.
 The validation fails when the expression returns `TRUE`.

 This rule, contrary to `CUSTOM_SQL_STATEMENT` supports row-level validation (see preceding section on the differences between row-level and set-level validation).
-This implies it has access to the row-level context of the table defined as "entity", meaning that all columns of the same row can be accessed.
+This imp<dataset_id>.$ref_table_idlies it has access to the row-level context of the table defined as "entity", meaning that all columns of the same row can be accessed.

 The below example of this rule performs a SELECT on a reference table to compare to a list of known currencies.